Luxury brands have always been a fascinating sector and luxury brand marketing one of the most complicated disciplines.

 Not only does the public figure’s associated values and personality have to resonate with that of the luxury brand’s aura, but there is a distinct difference in the way celebrity role is crafted, executed and strategically used.

-Beyond traditional advertising – largely print in selected media – less in-your-face advertising tools are employed such as accessorizing or dressing celebrities for their walk down the red carpet, product placements within movies and television programs and invites to special events.
+Beyond traditional advertising – mostly print in selected media – less in-your-face advertising tools are employed such as accessorizing or dressing celebrities for their walk down the red carpet, product placements within movies and television programs and invites to special events.

-This strategy attempts to remove the appearance of “selling” while still promoting the product by making it seem as a part of the celebrity’s lives, thereby positively affecting the consumer’s attitudes, brand value and purchase intention.
+This strategy attempts to remove the appearance of “selling” while still promoting the product by making it seem like a part of the celebrity’s lives, thereby positively affecting the consumer’s attitudes, brand value and purchase intention.

-For example, Chopard has been official partner of the Cannes Film Festival for the last 14 years, showcasing and premiering its collection by accessorizing celebrities on the red carpet.
+For example, Chopard has been an official partner of the Cannes Film Festival for the last 14 years, showcasing and premiering its collection by accessorizing celebrities on the red carpet.

 Long-form-commercials or short-films have also used the celebrity-factor.